The political energy released during the referendum campaign is focused on inequality during Scotland’s Challenge Poverty Week.

 The message from Scotland this week is that we all deserve to live in a society that puts people first, where the economy is run for everyone, not just the well off.

 Dave Watson is the head of Bargaining and Campaigns at UNISON ScotlandLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.